 These are top-loading 12-platter pack drives.
 The RP04 (built by Sperry) and RP05 (Memorex) hold about 87 MB each, and the same media can interchange between them; the only reason for the different model numbers is that they were built by different OEMs.
 The RP06 (Memorex 677) is a double-capacity version of the RP05, with a capacity of about 174 MB.
 Up to eight drives can connect to an RH11 or RH70 Massbus channel.
-These drives were extremely popular in the late 1970s and early 1980s, and were commonly emulated by aftermarket controllers made by Emulex, SI, etc. E11 allows the /CYLINDERS:n, /HEADS:n, and /SECTORS:n switches when mounting these drive types, to support cases where the PDP-11 drivers have been patched to support extended or untranslated drive geometries using SMD drives on aftermarket controllers.
+These drives were extremely popular in the late 1970s and early 1980s, and were commonly emulated by aftermarket controllers made by Emulex, SI, etc. E11 allows the /CYLINDERS: n, /HEADS: n, and /SECTORS: n switches when mounting these drive geometries using SMD drives on aftermarket controllers.
 Also, the /SERIAL: nnnn switch sets the drive serial number.

-MOUNT DB: drive switches: /CYLINDERS:n set non-standard number of cylinders /HEADS: n set non-standard number of heads /RP04 set drive type to RP04 (87 MB 12-platter pack drive) /RP05 set drive type to RP05 (87 MB 12-platter pack drive) /RP06 set drive type to RP06 (174 MB 12-platter pack drive) $/ \mathtt{SECTORS} : n$ set non-standard number of sectors /SERIAL: nnnn set drive serial number (4 decimal digits) /WPROTECT enable write protection (syn. /RONLY)
+MOUNT DB: drive switches: /CYLINDERS:n set non-standard number of cylinders /HEADS: n set non-standard number of heads /RP04 set drive type to RP04 (87 MB 12-platter pack drive) /RP05 set drive type to RP05 (87 MB 12-platter pack drive) /RP06 set drive type to RP06 (174 MB 12-platter pack drive) /SECTORS: n set non-standard number of sectors /SERIAL:nnnn set drive serial number (4 decimal digits) /WPROTECT enable write protection (syn. /RONLY)

 SET DB: controller parameters:

-CSR=nnnnnn set CSR address to nnnnn octal
+CSR=nnnnn set CSR address to nnnnn octal

-$\mathtt{PRIORITY} {=} n$ set interrupt priority to n (4-7)
+PRIORITY=n set interrupt priority to n (4-7)

 PRIORITY=DEFAULT set interrupt priority to default (BR5 for Unibus, BIRQ4 for Q-bus)

 RH11 set controller type to RH11

 RH70 set controller type to RH70

 VECTOR=nnn set vector address to nnn octal